DrDaveTurner/HPC-User/episodes/performance-concepts.md

 contiguous memory case and 1230 milliseconds for the sparse case, resulting in a 6.9 times speedup by keeping the vector in contiguous memory.
+I also saw different results for other programming languages.
 Since a cache line is 64 Bytes and each element is 8 bytes, when the first element is loaded the next 7 are brought into L1 cache essentially for free since they are in contiguous memory.